mosesestrada/VirtualMachine/README.md

 <img src="https://i.imgur.com/XNaJ8pL.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
 Expand Hyper-V maanger and hostname.
 In this example our hostname is ITAdmin so we will right-click on ITAdmin and select new > Virtual Machine.
 See example below on how it's supposed to look like.
+Click next.
  <br/>
 <img src="https://i.imgur.com/pnwGZ5d.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
 Name your Virtual Machine.
 We're keeping it simple today so we will name our Virtual Machine, VM1.
+Click next.
  <br/>
 <img src="https://i.imgur.com/ouISQIg.png" height="80%" width="80%" alt="Add a VM"/>
 <br />